Veterans and kidney disease

 • Having a history of acute kidney injury (AKI)

-Learn more about how to prevent kidney disease.
+Learn more about your risks and prevent kidney disease.

 Benefits for veterans

 Veterans with kidney disease may be eligible for any one of AKF's grants or financial assistance programs.
 Additionally, the U.S. Department of Veteran Affairs (VA) offers enrolled veterans kidney services that can help slow down and prevent kidney failure, including screening to prevent kidney failure, early management of kidney disease, kidney biopsy to assess for kidney disorders, management of blood pressure, anemia, bone disorders, and kidney stones, in-center or home dialysis, and kidney transplantation.
-Click here to download a handout with more information.
+Click here to download a handout on benefits for veterans.

 Watch the conversation between Erica Scavella, M.D., FACP, FACH, Assistant Under Secretary for Health for Clinical Services, VHA and LaVarne Burton, President and CEO, American Kidney Fund, about CKD and how it impacts the veteran population.